gangtao/alba/README.md

 ## table
 we may need to build our own data table to meet the complex requirement for data analytic applications.

+## dashboard
+Dashboard is the key feature to build a low code/no code data platform.
+[React-Grid-Layout](https://github.com/react-grid-layout/react-grid-layout) can help to build flexible react based layout.

 ## i18n
 [react-i18next](https://github.com/i18next/react-i18next) is a powerful internationalization framework for React / React Native which is based on [i18next](https://www.i18next.com/).
 Antoher option is react-intl provided by [formatjs](https://formatjs.io/)